yusufoguntola/django-simple-log-viewer/README.rst

 3. Add Log viewer to your URL conf:: ``path('log-viewer', include('log_viewer.urls')),`` OR ``url('log-viewer', include('log_viewer.urls'))`` as the case may be

 4. Visit the log viewer URL to view your logs

+5. Note that only users with ``'superuser'`` permission can view the log page.

 SETTINGS